Views expressed by the host on this program, now documented to be almost always right 99% of the time.

 And they were not interested in that at all.

-Brief time out, we'll come back and continue.
+We'll come back and continue.

-Open line Friday, El Rushbo on the EIB network.
+Open Line Friday, El Rushbo on the EIB network.

-are needed to prevent New York going bankrupt, said the mayor Michael Bloomberg yesterday, Bloomberg, who is intense negotiations with municipal workers' unions, said an extra 7,000 jobs would have to go unless major reductions are made in employee benefits.
+Bloomberg, who is in tense negotiations with municipal workers' unions, said an extra 7,000 jobs would have to go unless major reductions are made in employee benefits.

 We can't continue.